kintrix007/blog/smashing-the-stack/index.md

 139
 ```

+WOOOOOOO! 🎉 IT WORKED!
+Except the part where it did not exit
+cleanly and the warning from `echo`...

-Luckily, I do not care that the program does not exit
+Luckily, I do not care, so we are going to ignore all that.
+It
-gracefully.
-It works, our exploit was successful.
+works, our exploit was successful.

+## Afterword

+In practice while trying to achieve this I had spent *way* longer
+trying to figure out what to do then this might make it seem like.

+For example, I initially did not realize that I should be
+reversing the bytes due to the little-endianness.
+This had led me
+to spend the majority of a day on trying to figure out what is
+wrong, and that is what actually brought me to learn how to
+inspect the execution with GDB somewhat thoroughly.

+Had I not made that mistake, I probably would have just gotten the
+exploit to work and would have learned much less from it.

-Please note that I flipped the bytes in the address
+Note that I flipped the bytes in the address `0x00010494`.
+That
-`0x00010494`.
-That is, I put `\x94\x04\x01\x00` instead
+is, I put `\x94\x04\x01\x00` instead of `\x00\x01\x04\x94`.
+This
-of `\x00\x01\x04\x94`.
-This is essential.
+is essential.
 Remember?
-It
-was little endian.
-This is what would have happened if I
+It was little endian.
+This is what would
-didn't reverse it:
+have happened if I didn't reverse it:

 ```sh
 $ ./vuln $(echo -e '12345678123456781234567812345678123456781234567812345678123456781234567812345678123456781234567812345678123456781234567812345678123456781234567812345678123456781234567812345678123456781234567812345678123456781234567812345678123456781234567812345678123456781234\x00\x01\x05\x04')